U.S. prosecutor says UAW takeover remains option after ex-president pleads guilty

 DETROIT (Reuters) - The United Auto Workers still needs to reform and a federal takeover remains an option, the U.S. prosecutor leading the investigation of corruption within the union told Reuters on Wednesday after the UAW’s former president pleaded guilty to embezzlement.

-“Now that we’re getting these pleas out of the way, there’s a more urgent need to reform the union and fix it,” Schneider said.
+“There’s a more urgent need to reform the union and fix it,” Schneider said.
+“I’m pretty much at the end of my patience.”

 Gamble on Wednesday said the actions of Jones and others involved “were selfish, immoral and against everything we stand for as a union.”